 - A lot of options for Technical SEO

 Google search console is also the communication channel between a website and Google.
-If something goes wrong with your site such as Google is unable to crawl it, or someone files a DMCA complaint against a domain that you own, it’s only via Google search console, you will get to know this.
+If something goes wrong with your site such as Google is unable to crawl it, or someone files a DMCA complaint against a domain that you own, it’s only via the Google search console, you will get to know this.

 Old Search Console Vs. new Search Console

 Google is in the process of migrating from the old search console to a new search console.
-At the time up updating this guide, users can easily switch between old and new search console.
+At the time up updating this guide, users can easily switch between the old and new search console.

 Before we move ahead, I suggest you read the following articles:

-Getting started with Google search console:
+Getting started with the Google search console: